Access Case Records

 Online case inquiries are restricted by the remote access provisions of the Minnesota Rules of Public Access to Records of the Judicial Branch (see Rule 8, subd.
 2).
 For example, street addresses and name searches on criminal, traffic, and petty misdemeanor pre-conviction case records are not available online, but are available at courthouse public access terminals, as described below under the heading "At the Courthouse."
 Electronic copies of documents filed by parties in district court also are not accessible online.
 The federal Violence Against Women Act (VAWA) also prevents us from displaying harassment and domestic abuse case types online, but these are available at the courthouse.
+Minnesota Rule of Juvenile Delinquency Procedure 30.02, subd.
+1, also prevents us from displaying public juvenile delinquency case records online, but these are available at the courthouse.
 Comment fields for all case types are not available online but are available at the courthouse.

 - At the Courthouse: Each Minnesota District Courthouse offers electronic access to statewide public case records through public access terminals.
 Each district courthouse also offers in-person counter access to locally-stored, public case records in paper form.